apelegri/wechat-mini-program-wiki/README.md

 #### Import a template

-To declare a template already defined in a new file you first have to import the template.
+To declare a template already defined in a new file you first need to import it.

 **`Code snippet "define a template in a specific file" exemple`**